Computer model locks in 49ers vs. Titans picks, score prediction

 The San Francisco 49ers will look to continue their push for the NFL playoffs when they host the Tennessee Titans on Sunday.
 San Francisco (9-4) is hot on the tails of the Los Angeles Rams and Seattle Seahawks in the NFC West, while Tennessee (2-11) is in contention to earn the first overall pick in next year's NFL Draft.

 Kickoff from Levi's Stadium is set for 4:25 p.m.
 ET.
-The 49ers are 12.5-point favorites, per the latest Titans vs. 49ers odds, and the over/under for total points scored is 44.5.
-Before making any Titans vs. 49ers picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.
+The 49ers are 12.5-point favorites, per the latest Titans vs. 49ers odds, and the over/under for total points scored is 44.5 at DraftKings.
+The 49ers are -901 money line favorites (risk $901 to win $100), while the Titans are +604 underdogs.
+Before making any 49ers vs. Titans picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Titans vs. 49ers on Sunday